Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `licenseType`

 Specifies that the image or disk that is being used was licensed on-premises.
-This element is only used for images that contain the Windows Server operating system.

 - Required: No
 - Type: string